rajendradanve/readwise/README.md

 - My mentor Akshat Garg for his encouragement and valuable comments for this project.
 Thanks to his guidance and tips to improve my code.

-- Lessons from code institute helped.
+- Lessons from code mainly mini project on backend develoopment institute helped a lot during this project.
 Used regularly to check if I am following the correct method of coding.

 - Help from in the Slack community.

 - Tutor support and student care team.

-- My kids because of whom I came up with the idea of this project.

 Should you have any queries please reach me at rajendradanve@gmail.com.